bbk2397/hr/README.md

     - sorting
     - pagination
     - filtering based on URL parameters
+  - read one
+  - update one
+  - delete one
 - endpoints for statistics:
   - average age per industry
   - average salaries per industry